 - Students of Color @ Columbia

 Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first-year and transfer students (mentees) with returning students (mentors) and all students with alumni.
 Mentees receive one-on-one mentorship, participate in social and cultural events with an identity-based community and have access to a support network that is dedicated to your success at Columbia.
-All mentees are paired with a mentor of a shared identity and join one of our eight "family trees.”
+All mentees are paired with a mentor of a shared identity and join one of our nine "family trees.”
 Family trees include:

 - Asian Family Tree